elbatk/vsts-cli/samples/miscellaneous.md

 # Auto-detect repository

-By default, detect flag is on for every command.
+By default, the detect flag is on for every command.
-So, if your current working directory is a git repository, Azure devops CLI would try to auto detect organization, project and repository.
+So, if your current working directory is a Git repository, the Azure DevOps CLI would try to automatically detect the organization, project and repository.

-If you want to run any command for a particular orgainzation/project, you can explicity give it as an argument.
+If you want to run any command for a particular orgainzation/project, you can explicity give it as an argument:
 ```
 az boards work-item show --id 1 --organization https://dev.azure.com/MY-ORGANIZATION-NAME/
 ```